Until relatively recently, medical marijuana was illegal in Florida.

 Getting Legal Help

+If you want to grow marijuana you need to follow these laws.
 For anyone who has been charged with marijuana possession in Florida, it’s important to get advice from a qualified criminal defense lawyer.
 Often, people who have been charged with marijuana possession are also charged with other drug crimes, like selling, manufacturing or the intent to sell the drug.